Emerging Sustainable Architect / Designer

 Key considerations: innovation and originality, response to client brief, high levels of liveability, long-lived and easily maintainable solutions, relevance to context, high levels of research, holistic view of sustainability measurements.

-To be eligible for this category your project must be located in Australia, and must have been completed between 1 July 2023 and 30 June 2024.
+To be eligible for this category, your project must be located in Australia and completed between 1 January 2024 and 30 June 2025.
+Previous shortlisted entries will not be considered.

 Recognises the adaptive reuse of a building (heritage and/or new) that has minimal impact on the historical significance of the building and its setting, while also pursuing a design that is sympathetic to the building in order to give it a new purpose.

-To be eligible for this category your project must be located in Australia, and must have been completed between 1 July 2023 and 30 June 2024.
+To be eligible for this category, your project must be located in Australia and completed between 1 January 2024 and 30 June 2025.
+Previous shortlisted entries will not be considered.

 A building or amenity design which primarily services, or is used, by the public (except educational facilities) that adheres and promotes to the concepts of sustainability, renewability and regenerative design.